hiddentao/squel/README.md

-# kSQL - SQL query builder for Javascript
+# squel - an SQL query builder for Javascript

 A simple, well tested SQL query string builder for Javascript.